alegs-a/bears-ink/README.md

 flashing utilities.
 In this project, building, flashing and other repetitive tasks are automated using [VSCode tasks](https://code.visualstudio.com/Docs/editor/tasks).
-All the tasks are defined in the [/.vscode/tasks.json](/.vscode/tasks.json), and require the project to be opened the devcontainer.
-Note that these tasks call scripts under [`/scripts`](scripts) that can be run from a command line.
-This is to support development for developers that have a local Zephyr installation and would rather use another development environment such as vim.
+All the tasks are defined in the [/.vscode/tasks.json](/.vscode/tasks.json) and require the project to be opened the devcontainer.
+Note that these tasks call scripts under [`/scripts`](scripts) that can be run from a command line to support developers that have a local Zephyr installation and would rather use another environment such as vim.
 To run a task, press `F1`, type `"Tasks: Run Task"` and select one from the drop down list.

 - To build the project, run the `"Build"` task.
 - To clean the build, run the `"Clean"` task.